indrora/mill-laser-print/bottle-opener/README.txt

 Bottle opener made from the same materials as the Inventables bottle opener.

+If you have some of the Easel milled bottle openers, you can line it up and re-use the metal! ~ recycling ~

 The drawing is fairly self-explanatory.
 Make sure to mill the items in the "SHARED" layer are milled on all parts.